cchudzicki-ocw-testing/res-str-001-iap-2022/content/pages/gis-level-1.md

 content_type: page
 description: Learn how to read and interpret maps and data and use basic cartography principles to create maps that can be used in reports and presentations.
-After learning basics concepts, attendees will work through an exercise using ArcGIS Pro or QGIS.
+After learning basic concepts, attendees will work through an exercise using ArcGIS Pro or QGIS.
 draft: false
 title: 'GIS Level 1: Introduction to GIS & Mapping'
 uid: d70535ce-04a1-4b12-897f-cf6f3c3a5752
 ---
 Learn how to read and interpret maps and data and use basic cartography principles to create maps that can be used in reports and presentations.
-After learning basics concepts, attendees will work through an exercise using ArcGIS Pro or QGIS.
+After learning basic concepts, attendees will work through an exercise using ArcGIS Pro or QGIS.

 ### Presentation